CoffeeStraw/PyonFX/docs/tutorials/1-beginner/03-romaji-kanji-translation.md

 # Tutorial: Complete Karaoke with Romaji, Kanji & Translation

-Great progress so far!
 You've built a solid karaoke effect for romaji lines, but if you look at your ASS file, you'll notice there are actually three types of subtitle lines that need attention.
 In this tutorial, we'll extend your organized effect to handle all subtitle types: romaji (phonetic), kanji (Japanese characters), and translation (Italian) lines.

 This is where your organized code structure really pays off—we'll reuse your existing effect functions and add specialized handling for each subtitle type.